-The map below includes all of the cases covered in the Climate Rights Database.
+The map below features the cases covered in the Climate Rights Database.
 Click on a marker to display further information about a case.

 About the map

-This database covers domestic, regional and international case-law on climate change that uses or relates to human rights argumentation.
+Our database covers domestic, regional and international case-law on climate change that uses or relates to human rights argumentation.
+The map reflects the cases contained in this database.
 To access the database and filter the cases by date, adjudicating body, respondent state, and more, click here.

 Explanation of map markers